 Wills and trusts are two of the most important legal documents you can draft for your estate.
 Without a valid will, a person who passes away is considered to have died “intestate.”
-This means that the deceased person’s assets will be distributed by the state through a probate court.
-The decedent’s wishes regarding his or her property will not be known to the court.
-Probate courts operate on the Florida Probate Code.
+This means that the deceased person’s assets will be distributed by the state through probate, a court supervised process.
+The decedent’s wishes regarding their property will not be known to the court.

-Probate is a time-consuming and expensive process.
-To avoid this, you can ensure that your property is handled per your instructions through a properly executed will and/or trust.
-At Weaver Loveless Law, we have been creating wills and trusts for our clients for more than 40 years.
+At Weaver Loveless Law, we have been developing estate plans for our clients for more than 40 years.
 Our firm has built a solid reputation in the community for its stability, honesty, and care in all estate planning matters.

 - Allows your property to be transferred to beneficiaries

 - Allows you to choose your beneficiaries

 - Allows you to provide the details of what assets each beneficiary is to receive

 - Allows you to select a guardian for minor children or other dependents

 - Allows you to name the executor(s) of your estate who will then administer its instructions